Dhanteras Puja Vidhi and Rituals

 - The kodi (shell) is kept in the cash box or in the house at the next day

 morning to revere Kuber God.

-.
-On this favourable day, there is a tradition of purchasing silver or
+- On this favorable day, there is a tradition of purchasing silver or

-gold coins, steel utensils and other jewelleries even Lakshmi Ganesha silver
+gold coins, steel utensils and other jewelries even Lakshmi Ganesha silver

 idols to worship them on the day of Diwali.